Chinese Indonesians: Demographics

-According to 2010 population census, 22.3 percent of Chinese Indonesians lived in the capital city of Jakarta, located on the island of Java.
-When the island's other provinces—Banten, West Java, Central Java, Yogyakarta, and East Java—are included, this population accounted for around half (51.8 percent) of all Chinese Indonesians.
+According to 2010 population census, 22.3% of Chinese Indonesians lived in the capital city of Jakarta, located on the island of Java.
+When the island's other provinces—Banten, West Java, Central Java, Yogyakarta, and East Java—are included, this population accounted for around half (51.8%) of all Chinese Indonesians.
 This data does not count the number of ethnic Chinese that have foreign citizenship.
-8.15 percent of West Kalimantan's population is ethnic Chinese, followed by Bangka–Belitung Islands (8.14 percent), Riau Islands (7.66 percent), Jakarta (6.58 percent), North Sumatra (5,75 percent), Riau (1.84 percent).
-In each of the remaining provinces, Chinese Indonesians account for 1 percent or less of the provincial population.
+8.15% of West Kalimantan's population is ethnic Chinese, followed by Bangka–Belitung Islands (8.14%), Riau Islands (7.66%), Jakarta (6.58%), North Sumatra (5,75%), Riau (1.84%).
+In each of the remaining provinces, Chinese Indonesians account for 1% or less of the provincial population.
 Most Chinese Indonesians in North Sumatra lived in the provincial capital of Medan; they are one of major ethnic groups in the city with the Bataks and Javanese people, but in the province, they constituted only a small percentage because of the relatively large population of the province, the sizeable Chinese population also has presence in Binjai, Tanjungbalai and Pematangsiantar city.
 Bangka–Belitung, West Kalimantan, and Riau are grouped around the hub of ethnic Chinese economic activity in Singapore and, with the exception of Bangka–Belitung, these settlements existed long before Singapore's founding in 1819.

-The ethnic Chinese population in Indonesia grew by an average of 4.3 percent annually between 1920 and 1930.
+The ethnic Chinese population in Indonesia grew by an average of 4.3% annually between 1920 and 1930.
 It then slowed owing to the effects of the Great Depression and many areas experienced a net emigration.
 Falling growth rates were also attributed to a significant decrease in the number of Chinese immigrants admitted into Indonesia since the 1950s.
 The population is relatively old according to the 2000 census, having the lowest percentage of population under 14 years old nationwide and the second-highest percentage of population over 65.
 Their population pyramid had a narrow base with a rapid increase until the 15–19 age group, indicating a rapid decline in total fertility rates.
 This was evidenced by a decline in the absolute number of births since 1980.
 In Jakarta and West Java the population peak occurred in the 20–24 age group, indicating that the decline in fertility rates began as early as 1975.
 The upper portion of the pyramid exhibited a smooth decline with increasing population age.
-It is estimated that 60.7 percent of the Chinese Indonesian population in 2000 constitutes the generation that experienced political and social pressures under the New Order government.
+It is estimated that 60.7% of the Chinese Indonesian population in 2000 constitutes the generation that experienced political and social pressures under the New Order government.
 With an average life expectancy of 75 years, those who spent their formative years prior to this regime will completely disappear by 2032.